enkidevs/curriculum/linux/system-and-package-management/utility-management/removing-ppas.md

 ## Practice

-The safer alternative to `apt-get purge` that also removes PPA’s is
+The safer alternative to `apt-get purge` that also removes PPA's is

 ???.